Canada’s Average Income: What You Need To Know

 In Your 30s and 40s:

 This is usually the busiest time—careers, mortgages, kids.
 Income is higher, but so are responsibilities.
-We often see couples looking to combine family coverage with savings plans, like RESP and RRSP, while sticking to a budget.
+We often see couples looking to combine family coverage with savings plans, like an RESP and RRSP, while sticking to a budget.

 One couple from Winnipeg told us they wanted insurance “that works with our kids’ tuition and mortgage payments.”
 We layered term life with critical illness and adjusted the premiums to fit their income range.
 That’s what made it doable for them.